linked-art/linked.art/docs/api/1.0/endpoint/concept/index.md

 ### Incoming Properties

 Set instances are typically found as the object of the following properties, other than the self-referential properties above.
-This list is not exhaustive, but is intended to cover the likely cases where other endpoints refer to sets.
+This list is not exhaustive, but is intended to cover the likely cases where other endpoints refer to concepts.

 | Property Name   | Source Class   | Description |